isomerpages/nlb-learning/_digital/Children/Content.md

 Articles that will give you an insight into digital concepts.

 <h5><b>DIY Tinker Package: Secret Message </b></h5>
-Problem-solve through a do-it-yourself activity based on codes and cryptography.
+Problem-solve through a do-it-yourself activity, [secret messages](/files/Tweenssecretmessages.pdf) based on codes and cryptography.
 Just follow the instructions and have fun!